Jickelsen/michelsen.se/content/photo/fast-food/index.md

   - flickr
 ---

-One of the great things about partying in Malmö is that cheap vegan food is always just around the corner when you need it.
+One of the great things about Malmö is that cheap vegan food is always just around the corner when you need it.
+However, pro-tier partygoers add their own protein!